skarbat/rpi-poweroff/README.md

 Enable the overlay in config.txt with `dtoverlay=gpio-poweroff,gpiopin=16,active_low=y`.
 An alternative is to load it at run time with `sudo dtoverlay gpio-poweroff gpiopin=16 active_low=y`.

+The bash script `raspberry/rpi-poweroff` can be enabled through `/etc/rc.local` to automate it.

 ## Wiring